ganainy/appium-traverser/README.md

 ### Health App List Caching

-When scanning installed apps and toggling AI filtering, the UI now maintains separate per-device caches to prevent overwriting:
+When scanning installed apps and toggling AI filtering, the system now stores caches in a stable, per-device directory (not tied to a run session), using device-specific filenames:

-- AI filtering OFF: `output_data/app_info/<device_id>/health_apps_all.json`
+- AI filtering OFF: `output_data/app_info/<device_id>/device_<device_id>_all_apps.json`
-- AI filtering ON:  `output_data/app_info/<device_id>/health_apps_ai.json`
+- AI filtering ON:  `output_data/app_info/<device_id>/device_<device_id>_filtered_health_apps.json`

-The application automatically reads and writes the appropriate cache based on your current AI filter setting and persists device-specific relative paths in the configuration.
+The application reads/writes these stable caches based on your current AI filter setting and persists device-specific relative paths in the configuration.
+Per-run session folders continue to store run-specific artifacts (logs, screenshots, DB, etc.), but app_info caches are maintained separately for reuse across runs.

 ### Testing